 BUCCANEERS & E-BIKES

-My name is Bill Moore and I've been writing about electric vehicles, from bikes to buses and beyond, to nearly two decades now.
+My name is Bill Moore and I've been writing about electric vehicles, from bikes to buses and beyond, for nearly two decades now.
 It all started because of an early, but ultimately-failed electric bicycle startup that ran a two-page advertisement in BusinessWeek.
 That ad would lead me to launch EV World in 1997.
-Now some 20 years later, I've come full circle, so to speak, by launching an electric bicycle enterpirse of my own.
-It's called Quikbyke and our mission is to introduce as many people as possible to the delight of riding an electric bike.
+Now some 22 years later, I've come full circle, so to speak, by launching an electric bicycle enterprise of my own.
+It's called Quikbyke and our mission is to introduce as many people as possible to the delight of riding an electric bike that are powered by the sun.

 While anyone can enjoy riding a QUIKbyke, I really created it for aging baby boomers like myself.
 I still enjoy the pleasure of riding a bicycle and have for more than a dozen years thanks to one key difference: my bicycle benefits from electric-assist.
 I still pedal my e-bike for the exercise, but when I need help on that hill or against that headwind, I get assistance in the form of a quiet, non-polluting electric motor built into the wheel.
 And trust me, it makes all the difference in the world.
 It turns my bike from just another dust-collecting toy I might ride occasionally into a practical and efficient errand-runner.
 In fact, much of the time my automobile sits and it's the bike I take to the grocer, the bank, the post office, and yes, the pharmacy.